Cray-HPE/cray-opa/kubernetes/cray-opa/README.md

 It's possible to set custom OPA policy modules per OPA Gateway.
 To configure this, set `.spec.ingresses.[INGRESS GATEWAY].custom` to a list containing the ConfigMaps that hold the policy modules you wish to apply.
 Each module needs to have the package name `istio.authz`.
-Do not set the configmap data file name to 'policy.rego' or else it may replace an existing policy.
-See the examples directory for policy samples.
+The file name in the ConfigMap should be named `policy.rego`.

 ## Testing